 The good news: we can get off this toxic merry-go-round.

 We can learn about ourselves.
 We can learn about our attachment styles.
 We can learn how to engage in healthy behaviors and safe practices.
 We can learn how to give ourselves relief using kindness and compassion (I literally had to be taught this because I had zero experience of this).
 We can learn how to slowly and gently find home in our bodies and beings.
 We can learn how to safely rest in our direct experience of now.
 We can discover that the true essence of Love is an innocent and profound aspect of this human journey, and it is waiting for us.

 A safe container for us evolve together

 Join me in this course as we explore barriers to feeling and experiencing Love, as well as the false meaning-making we’ve given to the word “love.”
 I will compassionately and gently journey with you as you get to know your innocently developed strategies, core beliefs, and blockages which have contributed to harmful behaviors in an attempt to feel and experience love, but which ultimately yield a sense of separation and pain.
 Together we will learn that:

-This course will utilize the Living Inquiries, the N.O.W. practice, natural rest, breathing techniques, and some gentle body movement to explore your various experiences – shame, trauma, depression, anxiety, compulsions, identities, body contractions, debilitating thoughts and/or memories and more.
-You will also become familiar with the nervous system, vigilance centers, the fight-flight-freeze responses, attachment theory, and learn about ways to support and be kind and loving with your self.
+This course will utilize embodied practices, including the Living Inquiries, the N.O.W. practice, natural rest, breathing techniques, and some gentle experiential practices designed to safely explore your various experiences – shame, depression, anxiety, compulsions, identities, body contractions, debilitating thoughts and/or memories and more.
+You will also become familiar with the nervous system, vigilance centers, the fight-flight-freeze responses, attachment theory, and will learn about ways to support and be kind and loving with your self.
 Lastly, you will get to experience the different inquiries first hand, and be able to practice skills for learning how to self-inquire.